MicrosoftDocs/navdevitpro-content-pr/README.md

 # navdevitpro-content-pr

-Welcome to the repository for the preliminary content for the devitpro release for on-prem &amp; PaaS.
+Welcome to the repository for the preliminary devitpro content for on-prem &amp; PaaS.

 ======================================
 ## Getting started with GitHub